Havering Infrastructure Planning

 It will also enable us to better plan for potential synergies, co-locating services in certain areas of the borough, for example.

-This map is at the very early stages of evolution and we will keep you updated in our quarterly newsletter.
+This map is at the very early stages of evolution and we will keep you updated via this page.

 Havering Infrastructure Funding Statement (IFS)